dialogosSoSe17/dialogosSoSe17.github.io/developerdocumentation.md

 ---
 &nbsp;

-Here you can find the current Developer Documentation for DialogOS.
-Until now (19.09.2017), it contains only information about the program parts that were changed / added during the transfer to Open Source.
-You are welcome to extend the Developer Documentation (see the section below).
+Here you can find the current developer documentation for DialogOS.
+Until now (08.10.2017), it contains only information about the program parts that were changed / added during the transfer to Open Source.
+You are welcome to extend the developer documentation (see the section below).

 &nbsp;